Have you been blocked?

 The DROP list changes quite slowly.
 There is no need to update cached data more than once per hour, in fact once per day is more than enough in most cases.
 Automated downloads must be at least one hour apart.
 Excessive downloads may result in your IP being firewalled.

-Anyone or any place that has the ability to block or filter IP address ranges on their network by using router equipment.
+Anyone or any network that has the ability to block or filter IP address ranges on their network by using router equipment can use BGP data feeds.

 No. If you adopt the BGP data feeds or the botnet C&C list in your network, you are not allowed to redistribute the feed to other networks.
 The export of these feeds/prefixes to other networks is prohibited.
 Please see our Terms & Conditions.